 While large news organizations are cautious about AI, the technology could offer opportunities for smaller newsrooms with limited resources and budgets.

-News Corp Australia is said to be producing 3,000 articles a week using general AI, while many smaller newspapers are using the technology to publish thousands of local articles a week on topics such as weather, fuel prices and traffic conditions.
+News Corp Australia is reportedly producing 3,000 articles per week using general AI.
+Many other smaller newspapers are using this technology to publish thousands of local articles each week on topics such as weather, fuel prices, and traffic conditions.

-A local newspaper in Nottinghamshire in the UK also announced this month that it is trialling the use of AI in news production.
+A local newspaper in Nottinghamshire, England, also announced this month that it is experimenting with the use of AI in news production.

-The paper's senior editor, Natalie Fahy, wrote in a letter to readers that the daily will use AI to generate summaries at the top of some of its longer articles.
+The newspaper's senior editor, Natalie Fahy, wrote in a letter to readers that the daily would be using AI to generate summaries at the beginning of some of its longer articles.

-She said the information would be checked by an editor before publication, and there would also be a line at the end explaining that AI was used in certain articles.
+She stated that this information would be reviewed by an editor before publication, and there would also be a line at the end explaining which articles were used with AI.

 Hoang Nam (according to Euronews, Yahoo, Reuters)